latest nhpb_banner 1__compressed

 Get financial help from churches near you

 One of the leading organizations is Catholic Charities.
-The churches and other social service agencies that are part of this charity will assist qualified individuals regardless of their religion, faith, age, or culture.
-Some locations will offer emergency financial assistance and others provide basic needs, such as free clothing, funds to help with paying rent, short term shelter, furniture or food.
+The local churches and other social service agencies that are part of this charity will assist qualified individuals regardless of their religion, faith, age, immigration status or culture.
+Some locations will offer emergency financial assistance and others provide basic needs, such as free clothing, funds to help with paying rent, short term shelter, free furniture or food.
 The churches also help immigrants or refugees, including undocumented ones.
 Click Catholic Charity assistance.

-Meals, soup kitchens, free food, and non-financial aid is often provided by churches.
+Meals, soup kitchens, free food, and non-financial help is often provided by churches.
 This is part of hunger prevention in local communities for low-income families.
 The support, including groceries, is often available at a food pantry that a local church may operate.
 Low income families, seniors, and the homeless can all benefit.
 More on food banks.

 Social services are available from United Methodist Church.
 The organization is involved in fighting poverty and offering short term relief to families.
 Assistance may include hunger prevention programs such as free boxes of groceries or meals.
 UMC also provides basic needs such as school supplies, Christmas gifts or free winter jackets for children.

-The church also helps families that are close to eviction as well as the homeless.
+• The church also helps families that are close to eviction as well as the homeless.
 Housing services include free money to pay rent, overnight shelter or grants to help pay energy or electric bills.
 All of the assistance is provided for free to the working poor.
 Find other help from the network of United Methodist Churches.

 Churches and benevolence ministry leaders are eager to provide care to the less fortunate, homeless and people with no money.
 This can include free food, personal hygiene stuff, clothing and more.
 Parishes also try to help tackle the root cause of poverty.
 The locations will try to provide housing or grants for satisfying most of the needs out there.
 Some churches are now even helping people pay off debt.